DeepRank/deeprank2/README.md

 pip install deeprank2
 ```

 We also provide a frozen environment YML file located at `env/deeprank2_frozen.yml` with all dependencies set to fixed versions.
-If necessary, this file can be used instead of `env/deeprank2.yml`.
+The `env/deeprank2_frozen.yml` file provides a frozen environment with all dependencies set to fixed versions.
+This ensures reproducibility of experiments and results by preventing changes in package versions that could occur due to updates or modifications in the default `env/deeprank2.yml`.
+Use this frozen environment file for a stable and consistent setup, particularly if you encounter issues with the default environment file.

 #### Manual installation (customizable)